-The District offers three medical plans, dental, vision, long-term disability and life insurance.
+The District offers three medical plans, dental, vision, long-term disability, and life insurance.
 Each employee can select a medical insurance program that covers their whole family.
 The District has capped the total monthly premium at three different levels.
-The District contributes \$628.00 per month for the employee only plan, \$1,418.00 per month for a couple, and \$1,717.00 per month for a family.
+For the IBEW employees, the District contributes \$767.60 per month for the employee only plan, \$1,563.20 per month for a couple, and \$2,101.17 per month for a family.
 This cap applies to two of the three plans.
 The classic plan and the advantage plan.
-If the insurance premium exceeds the cap the employee is responsible to pay the addition amount.
+If the insurance premium exceeds the cap the employee is responsible to pay the additional amount.
 The District offered a Health Saving Account this year with a high deductible health insurance.
-The District agreed to pay 100% of the insurance premium and to contribute \$3,000.00 (family) or \$1,500 (couple or employee only) in the employees HSA account in the first year and 75% of the deductible in the subsequent years.
+For the management employees, the District agreed to pay 100% of the insurance premium and to contribute \$3,000.00 (family) or \$1,500 (couple or employee only) in the employees HSA account in the first year and 75% of the deductible in the subsequent years.

 The District also offers a deferred compensation plan.
 The District contributes 9% of the employee's salary in a 457 retirement plan.
-The District will match an additional 3% of the employee voluntary contribution into their retirement plan.
+The District will match an additional 3% of the employee's voluntary contribution into their retirement plan.